The Used: Toxic Positivity, Medz, and Bert solo album (2021–present)

-Musical style
+Musical style and influences

-The Used has been described as emo, post-hardcore, punk rock, screamo, alternative rock, pop punk, hard rock, and heavy metal.
-Bassist Jeph Howard has stated, "We just don't consider ourselves 'emo' or 'screamo' and we never have.
+The Used's sound has been described as a blend of "feral rage" and "unabashed vulnerability", and has been classified as emo, post-hardcore, punk rock, screamo, alternative rock, pop-punk, hard rock, and heavy metal.
+The band's early influences included Ink & Dagger, Jawbox, Fugazi, Nirvana, Refused, Jimmy Eat World, Hot Water Music, Converge, and Goldfinger.
+In 2007, bassist Jeph Howard stated, "We just don't consider ourselves 'emo' or 'screamo' and we never have.
 We're a rock band, that's all we've ever been."
+However, in a 2023 interview, McCracken admitted, "I used to cringe about that term ‘emo’ but I think we’ve swallowed it… We are emo."

 For Artwork, McCracken described their genre as "gross pop".
-On their fifth album Vulnerable, McCracken stated that there is a lot of hip hop influence, beats and drum and bass kind of stuff, but it is also still the Used record with many soft and heavy, brutal, sharp, bright sounds, and the tempos are anywhere from ultra-slow to super fast and heavy.
+On their fifth album Vulnerable, McCracken stated that there is a lot of hip hop influence, beats and drum and bass kind of stuff but it is also still the Used record with many soft and heavy, brutal, sharp, bright sounds and the tempos are anywhere from ultra-slow to super fast and heavy.